 o Blackbox auditorium, 155 square metres, used for jazz and other small group concerts and recordings.

 o Concert recital hall, 350 square metres, with a seating capacity of 220.

 o Church simulator, for music requiring a live acoustic setting, equipped with an 8-stop organ, piano and harpsichord.

 o Large teaching rooms for jazz and pop music.

-o Two control rooms with state-of-the-industry analogue and digital equipment linked to various performance spaces, including the Stavanger Concerthouse.
+o Control rooms with state-of-the-industry analogue and digital equipment linked to various performance spaces.

 o Editing studio for post-production, pre-mastering, transferring, and copying.